I'm looking for a part-time remote job.

 History

-#1 Updated by Christopher Caruk about 10 years ago
+#1 Updated by Christopher Caruk over 10 years ago

 ok...
 I have tracked the problem down to a jQuery conflict.
 I thing that the newer jQuery expects type:'GET’ rather than type:get .